kvmc/awesome-lolbins-and-beyond/README.md

 - [LOLESXi](https://lolesxi-project.github.io/LOLESXi/) - Living Off the Land ESXi - A comprehensive list of binaries/scripts natively available in VMware ESXi that adversaries have utilized in their operations.

-## LOL RMM
+## LOLRMM

-- [LOL RMM](https://lolrmm.io/) - A resource for understanding and utilizing Remote Monitoring and Management (RMM) tools in cybersecurity operations.
+- [LOLRMM](https://lolrmm.io/) - A resource for understanding and utilizing Remote Monitoring and Management (RMM) tools in cybersecurity operations.

 ## LOTHardware